 Errors may occur during the processing of data by the states and territories or at the AlHW.
 Processing errors prior to data supply may be found through the validation checks applied by the Institute.
 This indicator is calculated on data that has been reported to the AlHW.
 Prior to publication, these data are referred back to jurisdictions for checking and review.
 The Institute does not adjust the data to correct for missing values.
-Note that because of data editing and subsequent updates of state/territory databases, and because data are being reported by place of residence rather than place of birth the numbers reported for this indicator differ from those in reports published by the states and territories.
+Note that because of data editing and subsequent updates of State/Territory databases, and because data are being reported by place of residence rather than place of birth, the numbers reported for this indicator differ from those in reports published by the states and territories.
 The data are not rounded.

 There is not full compliance with the Perinatal NMDS for maternal age.
-New South Wales did not provide full maternal dates of birth for 2007, instead supplying calculated maternal age.
+New South Wales did not provide full maternal dates of birth for 2008, instead supplying calculated maternal age.
 The geographical location code for the area of usual residence of the mother is included in the Perinatal NMDS.
-Less than 0.08% of records could not be assigned to a state or territory of residence.
+Only 0.1 per cent of records were non-residents could not be assigned to a state or territory of residence.
 There is no scope in the data element Area of usual residence of mother to discriminate temporary residence of mother for the purposes of accessing birthing services from usual residence.
 The former may differentially impact populations from remote and very remote areas, where services are not available locally.

 Data presented by Indigenous status are influenced by the quality and completeness of Indigenous identification of mothers which is likely to differ among jurisdictions.
-Approximately 0.1% of mothers who gave birth in the reference period had missing Indigenous status information.
-No adjustments have been made for under-identification or missing Indigenous status information.
+Approximately 0.1 per cent of mothers who gave birth in the reference period had missing Indigenous status information.
+No adjustments have been made for under-identification or missing Indigenous status information and thus jurisdictional comparisons should not be made.